robertwayne/dpymenus/README.md

 `on_next` -- Called when the menu instance calls `.next()`.

 `on_fail` -- Called when user input on a page is invalid.
-Only usable in TextMenus.
+Usable on Text menus.

 `on_timeout` -- Called when a menu times out.
 You can set the `timeout` on menu instantiation.
- Only usable in TextMenus or ButtonMenus.
+ Usable on Text, Button, and Paginated menus.

 `on_cancel` -- Called when a menu is cancelled from user input.
-Only usable in TextMenus or ButtonMenus.
+ Usable on Text, Button, and Paginated menus.

 ### Helper Methods
-*New: 0.2.8*
+`.next()` -- goes forward one page index on the current menu.

+`.go_to(x)` -- takes a string or integer *(page callback reference or index)* and jumps to that specific page.
+Useful for non-linear menus.

 `.previous()` -- goes back one page index on the current menu.

-`.add_pages()` -- takes a list of Page objects and adds them to the menu.
+`.add_pages(x)` -- takes a list of Page objects and adds them to the menu.
 Useful for adding pre-built embeds to pages without rewriting them all as Page objects directly.
 See *premade_embed_button_menu_example.py* in the *examples/* directory for full use of this helper.